simolus3/drift/docs/content/en/docs/Advanced Features/isolates.md

 ## Common operation modes

-The `MoorIsolate` object itself can be sent across isolates, so if you have more than one isolate from which you want to use moor, that's no problem!
+You can use a `MoorIsolate` across multiple isolates you control and connect from any of them.

 __One executor isolate, one foreground isolate__: This is the most common usage mode.
 You would call `MoorIsolate.spawn` from the `main` method in your Flutter or Dart app.
 Similar to the example above,